SEAME-pt/Team5_Senna_Tech/docs/sprints/sprint_1_report.md

 **Duration:** [27/10/2025] → [07/11/2025]

-**Sprint Goal:** [Implementation of the monitoring system and integrated graphical interface in PiRacer.]
+**Sprint Goal:** [Implementation of the sensor data monitoring system and integration with Piracer.]

 **Team Roles:**
 | Name            | Responsibilities     |